 In 2014, the Champagne house was awarded a double sustainable viticulture and high-quality environmental certification, and in 2016, it obtained the ISO 50001 energy management certification.
 The company has an eco-design approach to packaging, also.
 The collection of Champagnes is vast and widely available worldwide so the Brut is perfect for a toast to Earth Day.

-Built by five generations of farmers, this family-owned winery in Lodi is Certified Sustainable.
+Built by five generations of farmers, this family-owned winery is Lodi Rules Certified Sustainable.
 The lovely collection of wines includes rosé of pinot noir, viognier, zinfandel, pinot grigio, petit verdot barbera, chardonnay and more.
 Buy it: Spec’s, Total Wine & More. $10-$45

 The Brilliant Pairing